View a markdown version of this page

 Memory Tool is made available as a "Beta Service" as defined in the AWS Service Terms.

-Claude Sonnet 4.5 includes a new memory tool that provide customers a way to manage memory across conversations.
-With this feature, customers can allow Claude to retrieve information outside the context window by providing access to a local directory.
-This will be available as a beta feature.
-To use this feature, you must use the context-management-2025-06-27 beta header.
+Claude Sonnet 4.5 includes a new memory tool.
+This tool provides you a way to manage memory across conversations.
+With this feature, you can allow Claude to retrieve information outside the context window by providing access to a local directory.
+This feature is available in beta.
+To use this feature, you must include context-management-2025-06-27 in the anthropic_beta parameter.

 Tool definition: